On this page you will find out what autism is, what support is available as well as resources that you might find useful.

 There are three main types of school - mainstream, which most pupils attend and Enhanced Resource Schools and Special Schools which support about 2% of pupils with high levels of additional need.
 Find out more about types of schools on the Local Offer Education and Childcare page.

 The Derby City Specialist Teaching and Psychology Service (STePS) Team has created several leaflets with helpful advice included in them, these can be found below:

 We have a webpage for adults with autism and their families to find out:

-The Derbyshire Autism Services offer information, advice and guidance but above all support to children, young people and adults affected by autism - with or without a diagnosis - and their families.
-The service also work with professionals in other services to make sure that individuals and families affected by autism have their needs met and fully taken into account when involved with them.
+The Derbyshire Autism Services offer information, advice and guidance but above all support to children, young people and adults affected by autism - with or without a diagnosis, and their families.
+The service also works with professionals in other services to make sure that individuals and families affected by autism have their needs met and fully taken into account when involved with them.
 You can search the useful links and downloads below to find out more.
-To contact The Derbyshire Autism Services you can call them on 01773 741 221 or email email@example.com.
+To contact the Derbyshire Autism Services, telephone 01773 741221 or email email@example.com.

 Don't forget we are always wanting your feedback.